 Cu- and Co-based dual-damascene at the BEOL

-Routing congestion and a dramatic RC delay (resulting from an increased resistance-capacitance (RC) product) have become important bottlenecks for further interconnect scaling, driving the need for introducing new materials and integration schemes in the BEOL.
+Routing congestion and a dramatic RC delay (resulting from an increased resistance-capacitance (RC) product) have become important bottlenecks for further interconnect scaling.
+They drive the need for introducing new materials and integration schemes in the BEOL.
 Recently, industry has embraced Co as an alternative metal at the local level and some use airgaps at the intermediate layers as an alternative low-k dielectric material.

 Contact resistance reduction and improved connectivity in the MOL

 To further improve the connectivity in the MOL, structural scaling boosters have been introduced.
-One example is the self-aligned gate contact, which allows to place the gate contact directly on top of the active device.
-This has enabled a more flexible gate access and a reduction of the overall contact area.
+One example is the self-aligned gate contact.
+This allows to place the gate contact directly on top of the active device.
+It has enabled a more flexible gate access and a reduction of the overall contact area.
 Industry has adopted this technique in today’s chip designs as to further improve routability.

 Next innovation options for FEOL, BEOL and MOL